Dr. Greene, when does a child start to dream? And at what age do nightmares or night terrors begin?

 Recently, my youngest son was having a confusional arousal, and his mother observed that these events are most common at the same ages that children are becoming aware of the bladder feeling full during sleep.
 Perhaps these kids just need to go to the bathroom.
 We stood him in front of the toilet, and he urinated-still not awake.
 The episode faded abruptly, and he returned to sleep.
 The calm was dramatic.

 Was this a coincidence?
 Or might this be a revolutionary new help for parents whose kids have these frightening episodes?
 If readers try this and let me know what happens, we will find out.
 If you give it a try, let me know the results, either way.
-I’ll correlate the different experiences and broadcast the results.
-Together we can learn more about the wonder and mystery of sleep in children.

-Aren’t they angelic when they are asleep?
+We may not understand children’s dreams, but aren’t they angelic when they are asleep?